Japanese Buddhist pantheon: Level 4: Heavenly deities (Ten-bu)

 Gods, although benefiting from an exceptional longevity, nevertheless are submitted to the cycle of rebirths, and remain outside of the world of enlightenment and Nirvana.
 They are aiming to reach Nirvana eventually, however, and therefore endeavour to help Buddhism and its devotees.
 According to Buddhist cosmology, adopted from Indian cosmology, the deities live in the Three Worlds and are positioned hierarchically according to their position in respect to the cosmic axis of Mount Sumeru.
 High above the mountain resides Brahma, on the summit reside the Thirty Three Gods with Indra as their king, at half-height reside the God Kings of the Orient, and at the bottom inferior deities.

 Numerous deities are included in the Buddhist pantheon.

 The term Ten (天) is the equivalent of the Indian Deva and designated the higher divinities from the Four Heavenly Kings up.
 The term Jin (神) designated lower-level deities.

 The Four Heavenly Kings are an important part of these deities.

-Incomplete list of Mikkyō devas originated from Hindu deities:
+Incomplete list of Mikkyō devas which were originally Indian Hindu deities: